Zeuqish/wordle-like-solver/README.md

 The solver takes in a set of floating (correct letter, unknown position) and fixed (correct letter, known position) letters and creates a list of possible words that fit that criteria.
 The program is customizable to allow any set of words of any length by setting up a word list file.

 ## Requirements
-A recent version of Python 3.
-(Download it here: https://www.python.org/downloads/)
+A recent version of Python 3 (Download it here: https://www.python.org/downloads/).
+Make sure to install Tkinter during installation if you want to use the GUI version.
 ## Usage
 ### Regarding the Word List